thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

  example, the free length is named L\_FREE to be consistent with other length names (L\_SOLID, L\_1, and L\_2).

  The names for parameters, variables, constants, etc. are defined in the initialState.js file.
 By editing this file, the user can change these names to any character string of his preference.
 Additional information may be found in the sections named START and STARTUP.

- The force deflection diagrams contained in the section named FORCE-DEFLECTION DIAGRAMS may assist understanding of the following discussion.
-Additional information is contained in the section titled SPRING BASICS.
+ The force deflection diagrams contained in the specific spring type sections may assist understanding of the following discussion.
+Additional information is contained in the section (above) titled SPRING BASICS.

  ODOP:Spring produces information about four points on a compression spring's force - deflection curve.
 Three points are analyzed for an extension spring.
 This information includes length, deflection, force, outside diameter, inside diameter, stress and static factor of safety.
 This information is listed in a compressed format by the REPORT tabs.
-The equations assume that the spring will operate between two points, named 1 and 2, somewhere in the spring's elastic region.
+The equations assume that the spring will operate between two load points, named 1 and 2, somewhere in the spring's elastic region.
 It is entirely possible for point 1 to correspond with the spring's free state, or for a compression spring, point 2 can correspond to the spring's solid condition.